8 Steps to Building a VOD Platform with OTT Delivery

 2. Transcode and Organize Content with a Video CMS

-Once you upload your content, it’s time to prepare your video files for OTT TV distribution.
-Two important steps are recommended first: transcoding and organizing your content.
+Once you upload your content, it’s time to prepare your video files for OTT distribution.
+Two important steps are recommended: transcoding and organizing your content.

-3. Use an API to Integrate Your Workflow
+3. Use an API to Customize Your Broadcasting Experience

 6. Enable Security Features and Monetize

-7. Share Your Video via Custom White-Label Embeds, Apps, and Portals
+7. Share Your Video via White-Label Video Player

-8. Analyze the Results of Your OTT TV Solution
+8. Analyze the Results of Your VOD Platform

-And if you need a professional video platform, you should consider Dacast.
+If you’re still on the fence about which way to go with a professional online video platform, you should consider Dacast.
 We offer all the features discussed in this article, and much more—all at the best prices in the industry.
 If you’re interested, please contact our support team to discuss your specific needs.
 We’re here to help and can walk you through any technical questions you may have.